Mary Pilgrim and my other Pilgrim ancestors

 • Ann Pilgrim (1745-????), my 5th great-grand aunt.
 Ann was baptised on 2 January 1746 at All Saints Church in Old Buckenham.
 I’ve no further records for her but the fact she wasn’t mentioned in her father’s will suggests she had died.

 • Mary Pilgrim (1747-1771), my 5th great-grand aunt.
 Mary was baptised on 22 November 1747 at All Saints Church in Old Buckenham.
 She married Owen Chinnery at Rockland St Peter Church, a few miles from her home village, on 12 October 1768.
 He came from the nearby village of Thompson, where he was baptised on 26 September 1738 to parents Owen and Elizabeth.
-They had a child, Mary, who was born and died in 1770 and was baptised at Rockland All Saints.
-Mary Snr must’ve died soon after as Owen married again in 1775.
-There is no known matching burial for Mary at Rockland so she’s more than likely the Mary Chenery buried in Old Buckenham, her home village, on 15 August 1771.
-Owen’s new bride was Elizabeth Pettingale/Pettingall and a 1776 apprentice record in Rockland St Peter noted that he was a cordwainer and master to apprentice John Wright.
-He died in 1816 and was buried on 18 April at Rockland All Saints, the record helpfully giving the names of his parents.
+He was a cordwainer (shoemaker), shown at Rockland as apprentice to master John Foxter in a document listing apprenticeship duties paid dated 22 December 1753.
+A 1769 apprenticeship document recorded him as a master and resident in Rockland All Saints.
+The couple had a child but Mary died soon after and it’s likely that she was the Mary Chenery who was buried in Old Buckenham on 15 August 1771 – just a few months after her father’s death.
+She had little time to enjoy the £20 he’d left her in his will.
+Owen married again, on 20 November 1775.
+His new bride was Elizabeth Pettingale/Pettingall.
+A 1776 apprenticeship document recorded him in Rockland St Peter, master to apprentice John Wright.
+Owen died in 1816 and was buried on 18 April at Rockland All Saints, the record helpfully giving the names of his parents.
 Elizabeth was buried there on 16 March the following year.
+Mary had the one child with Owen:

 • Elizabeth Pilgrim (1749-1785), my 5th great-grand aunt.
 Elizabeth was baptised on 27 June 1749 at All Saints Church in Old Buckenham and married Christopher Wingfield there on 13 September 1769.
-The couple settled in the village and had children but Elizabeth died young and was buried on 18 July 1785.
+He had been baptised at St Ethelbert’s Church in East Wretham, Norfolk, to parents Christopher and Elizabeth Wingfield.
+Christopher Jnr and Elizabeth settled in Old Buckenham and had children.
+Elizabeth received £30 in her father’s will after his death in 1771 but she died young and was buried in Old Buckenham on 18 July 1785.
 Christopher’s second marriage took place a few months later when he wed widow Jane Pilgrim in Old Buckenham on 11 October 1785.
 They had a child together but Jane died in 1801 and was buried in Old Buckenham on 11 January.
-Christopher died in 1828 and was buried on 12 December.
+Christopher died in 1828 and was buried there on 12 December.
 Elizabeth’s children with him were:

 • Robert Pilgrim (1750-????), my 6th great uncle.
 Robert was baptised on 30 December 1750 at All Saints Church in Old Buckenham and married Margaret Chinnery (another Chinnery marriage!) at Rockland St Peter, Norfolk, on 22 November 1774.
 The couple had a number of children, who were baptised a few miles from Rockland at St Martin’s in Thompson.
 I have been unable to find a death date for Robert – he may have remarried and moved away from the area – but Margaret died relatively young and was buried on 4 May 1783 in Thompson.